emmeravivar/first-react-app-from-scratch/README.md

 In this folder you will find the React Library and ReactDOM Library add with `npm` Node Package Manager.

-Instructions:

-1. Create an HTML file

-2. react using npm
-   In this folder you will find the React Library and ReactDOM Library added with the "npm" Node Package Manager.

 ### Run the project

 For run the React-Using-npm correctly you need: